How to Create an Employment Checklist?

 5. Let The New Employee Affix His/Her Signature

 As mentioned earlier, the new employee's signature signifies that his/her responses on the checklist are truthful.
 So without the signature, it means the information provided by the new employee is not to be considered truthful or official yet.
-If the responses of the new employee is found out to be false, then he/she might not be sanctioned accordingly due to the fact that he/she hasn't affixed his/her signature on the checklist.
+If the responses of the new employee are found out to be false, then he/she might not be sanctioned accordingly due to the fact that he/she hasn't affixed his/her signature on the checklist.